FISHARMNIC/HAMprime/README.md

 A 32bit compiled programming language that runs on Linux
 # [Docs Link](https://docs.google.com/document/d/1dvrnv1i9j71S5V8oIfRu-QUAKFk0uw6s5r6wOy7J6vY/edit?usp=sharing)

+# Note: See newer compiler [here](https://github.com/FISHARMNIC/HAMprimeC2)
+I have stopped working on this project and have begun writing a new compiler for this language.
+The new compiler lacks some features (for now) since it is *much* more optimized and it takes a lot longer to implement new things.
+There is better documentation on this repository so I am leaving it up.

 # What makes it unique / Why use it?
 * "Simple but complex"
   * Automatic operations like dynamic typing, typeless arrays, and automatic re-allocation